In Support of Family, Friend, and Neighbor Learning

 Grandparents, relatives, friends, neighbors, and babysitters can provide learning opportunities that will strengthen children's school readiness.

-The California Department of Education's Child Development Division supports the work of these informal caregivers (those who are exempt from licensing) by offering fun activities that are purposeful and playful and instill a love of learning and joy in young children.
+The California Department of Education's Early Education and Support Division (EESD) supports the work of these informal caregivers (those who are exempt from licensing) by offering fun activities that are purposeful and playful and instill a love of learning and joy in young children.

 The programs described in this brochure support the basic things that can strengthen a child's readiness for school.
 These opportunities also serve to help caregivers like you build skills and further advance your career in child care.